 If you do a lot of follow ups (and you should), you can “return the conversation to your inbox” in a number of days if you don’t receive a response.
 You can then follow up with your potential clients.
 If you’re following Bamidele’s 3-7-7 formula, you’d simply click the boomerang icon at the bottom of the screen and choose a date 3 days from now.
 Once you’ve received that message back to your inbox, you’d send a follow up, and then “boomerang it” for a week from that day, and then do it again if there’s no answer to that one.

-If you’re following The Six Figure Freelancer Academy advice, you’d simply keep on boomeranging that baby ’till you get a response.
+You can also simply keep on boomeranging that baby ’till you get a response.
+Sometimes, perseverance pays off.

 ClearBit Connect for Gmail